 In Season 2, the map was revamped after an EMP blast allowed nearby wildlife to invade, causing destruction of certain settlements near the river at the center.
 Leviathans are monolithic creatures that can raise their feet to expose loot under them, but can kill unsuspecting Legends by stomping down.
 Flyers are winged creatures that can drop randomized death boxes when eliminated.
 In addition, new settlements were added, including a six-story structure known as the Cage.

 In Season 5, the map was further changed after a large chunk of the southwest portion of the map (containing the former Skull Town and Thunderdome) sank into the sea, forming the Broken Coast and its newly-constructed industrial rig (Salvage).
 In addition, the northeast portion of the map was reworked with a massive rig (Offshore Rig) and an unearthed structure (Capacitor).
 Leviathans also made their way off the island.
-This change also introduced Charge Towers: massive glowing devices that, when activated, restores the Ultimate Ability of all players on its platform.
+This change also introduced Charge Towers (massive glowing devices that, when activated, restores the Ultimate Ability of all players on its platform) and Loot Bunkers (special armory bunkers that unlocked throughout the Season).

 Added in Season 3, World's Edge is a volcanic area on the planet Talos made inhabitable due to heat-reducing towers.
 However, the land was made deserted by a lethal flash freeze due to an exploded tower ("The Epicenter") decades before.

-Its notable features include the Train (a roaming mobile Hot Zone that travels around a specific path on the map), Geysers (which launch Legends faster than Balloons), Cargo Bots (which fly around the map and can be downed for loot), and Vaults (which is full of rare loot and can only be accessed through Vault Keys dropped by Cargo Bots).
+Its notable features include Geysers (which launch Legends faster than Balloons), Cargo Bots (which fly around the map and can be downed for loot), and Vaults (which are full of rare loot and can only be accessed through Vault Keys dropped by some Cargo Bots).
+It originally featured a Train, a roaming mobile Hot Zone that travels around a specific path on the map.

 In Season 4, the map was revamped after the arrival of a gigantic structure known as the "Planet Harvester", destroying some settlements while splitting Capitol City into two fragments (East and West).
 It also added a new northern settlement, Survey Camp, which introduce new "Weapon Racks" (guaranteed weapon spawns).
 In addition, this season added Updrafts, where players who jump into lava fissures will be carried back up while taking damage.